mvolkmann/nim-claude/README.md

 "When the remaining items are 0, 1, and 2, at it is the computers turn to move, it removes 1 item from the column containing 2 which allows the human to win.
 Fix this."

+"In the calculateOptimalMove function, the if statement that tests pilesWithOne contains two return statements.
+Replace this with a single return statement that uses the ternary operator to get the value of the count property being returned."